UEFA Cup glory

 1981 - Our only other first-class game on this day saw Ray Kennedy nab the only goal to see off Manchester City at Anfield, as we ended a disappointing League campaign in fifth place.
 Howard Gayle had earlier headed onto a post from a Jimmy Case corner, while making his fifth and final reds appearance.

 2008 – Fernando Torres was named as the club’s Player of the Season after a vote on the official website.
 Ryan Babel claimed the Young Player award, with Krisztián Németh named as the Reserves Player of the Season.

 Jocky meets Tosh in Cardiff

-1979 - Alan Hansen and future red John Wark both made their Scotland debuts in a 3-0 defeat by Wales in the British International Championships.
+1979 - Alan Hansen and future red John Wark both made their Scotland debuts in a 3-0 defeat by Wales in the British International Championships at Ninian Park.
 All the goals were scored by ex-red John Toshack, while Graeme Souness and ex-red Joey Jones also played, with Kenny Dalglish skippering the Scots.
 On the same day, Ray Clemence, Steve Heighway, Terry McDermott, Phil Neal and Phil Thompson all played in European Championships qualifiers.

 Double England debutants

 1971 - Reds defensive pairing Larry Lloyd and Tommy Smith both made their England bows in a goalless draw with Wales at Wembley in the British International Championships.
 This was Tommy’s only full cap, while Emlyn Hughes, Chris Lawler and John Toshack all also played.